David Vonderhaar

 David Vonderhaar, also known as Vahn, (born September 8, 1972) is an American video game developer and game designer.
 He is best known for his work on the Call of Duty Black Ops franchise.

 Career

-Vonderhaar began his career at Activision as a quality assurance tester, web designer and online manager for several titles.
-In 2006, he led the design of Call of Duty 3 and several other Call of Duty titles developed by Treyarch.
-He designed the multiplayer systems for Call of Duty: Black Ops and Call of Duty: Black Ops II, along with the campaign, multiplayer and free run modes for Call of Duty: Black Ops III.
+Vonderhaar joined Activision to become a quality assurance tester, web designer, and online manager for several titles.
+In 2006, he led the design of Call of Duty 3 and several other Call of Duty games developed by Treyarch.
+He designed the multiplayer systems for Call of Duty: Black Ops and Call of Duty: Black Ops II, along with the campaign, multiplayer, and free run modes for Call of Duty: Black Ops III.

 Vonderhaar led the design systems for the campaign and multiplayer experiences of Call of Duty: Black Ops 4, before transitioning to full-time development on Blackout after the campaign mode was cancelled.
 He also worked on the multiplayer of Call of Duty: Black Ops Cold War and its Fireteam modes.

-On August 18, 2023, Vonderhaar announced his departure from Treyarch, revealing he is working on an unannounced project.
+On August 18, 2023, Vonderhaar announced that he had left Treyarch, after eighteen years.
 He established NetEase's company BulletFarm.